kotruta123/FlappyGachi/Assets/Documentation/BlogPost5.md

 ### I have added:
 I have created the settings menu.
 In the it i have added new elements that permits to cotroll them.
 Also i have added a new script that makes this control.
 It is possible to minimize and maximize the volume.
 ### Bug and Solution
-The Script didnt work corectly, it didnt save the settings of music and SFX, but it was fixed by trying different methods.
+The Script didn't work correctly, it didn't save the settings of music and SFX, but it was fixed by trying different methods.

 ### Feature 4
 New player animation